fkrauer/COVID-19/README.md

 ## What are these data?
 These are cumulative and incident cases and deaths of COVID-19 in China at province-level.
 Digitized from WHO sitreps with tabula.
 The data is partially checked, but there may still be errors.
 The date is the date of the last update (6 pm MEZ/CET).
 Please alert me if you find inconsistencies or data entry errors.
 I will update this dataset periodically.

+Please note that WHO changed the table outline on March 2.
+Deaths or incident cases for the country-level dataset prior to this date are not yet in the dataset, because they had merged multiple numbers in the same column, which cannot be extracted nicely with tabula.
+I haven't had the time yet to update this.
+If anyone wants to do this, please contact me.
+The cumulative confirmed cases are registered completely from the start though.

 ## How did I make the dataset?
 The WHO sitreps are digitized with tabula.
 I created two different csv files from each sitrep: one for China provinces and one for the country-level data.
 These csv files are then merged in R with the pre-existing datasets.
 The script for the merging and checking is in the repository (sitrep_check.R).